vikashoo7/Question/linux.md

             emergency.target (Emergency mode)

     * How to go to the single user mode?

+    * What is initrd?
+        Initrd means initial RAM disk.
+It mounts the root file system to read only mode.

+      * What will happen initrd is deleted?
+           In this case, the server will not boot and you will find "kernel not found error"

     * What is the difference between initrd and Initramfs?
         Initrd is deprecated, replaced by Initramfs,
         initrd was block device based, initramfs is file base.